Learn how to paint kitchen cabinets without sanding or priming. YES, it is possible AND durable!

 UPDATE: IF YOU WANT TO READ ALL ABOUT HOW THESE CABINETS ARE HOLDING UP AFTER 22 MONTHS, CLICK HERE.

-LATEST UPDATE: It's been more than 4 years now and our cabinets still look FANTASTIC.
+LATEST UPDATE: It's been almost 5 years now and our cabinets still look FANTASTIC.

 What do you think?
 Have you thought about painting kitchen cabinets using DIY methods?
 What’s stopping you?
 And if you love this project, be sure to pin it for later!